 Part of the “co-curriculum” of the Gordon IN Boston program is to help students experience the transition in their lives from the world of campus community to the world of work and professional community.

 In residence groups students decide how meals and food purchases will happen and how to spend the weekly budget for common meals.
 Normally, the group will eat two common meals together each week, or may decide to eat at a local restaurant on a regular basis.
 Students are billed ONLY for the cost of common meals ($685/semester).
 Individual students will have financial responsibility for the purchase of their other daily food choices—allowing broad latitude for food allergies and personal preferences.

 Houses may choose to fast together on certain days and give that portion of the food budget to a local charity.
 Some have intentionally used the food budget to invite neighbors and friends to the table, or to serve at a local food program for the homeless.

 Alll participants are given monthly passes for the public transportation system known as the MBTA—or “T” for short.
 These T-passes cover all transportation needs within a broad area of greater Boston and include subway, busses and water taxis—helping students get to internships and courses in the city.
 Except in extraordinary situations, students are prohibited from having personal cars.
-Van transportation to the main Gordon campus in Wenham, MA (20-minute drive) may be coordinated for students whose schedules may require them to take a course there.

 Students in the program also have access to the physical and mental health systems of the main campus for medical evaluation, counseling or other health issues.
-Transportation to the main campus will be arranged if needed.

 GIB Handbook (PDF)